NHawk-Ke/DjangoPermissionControl/README.md

 1. Put all the files inside a folder and name it to `permission_control`
 2. Replace all `my_project` from the code `from my_project import settings` to be your project name
 3. Add the line `FuncToPerms = {}` at the end of your `settings.py`.
 Also, add `permission_control` to your `INSTALLED_APP` inside `settings.py`
+4. Drag this folder to the same dirctory as manage.py

 ## How To Use
 The main logic is inside the three json file